Hydrogen silsesquioxane

 High purity semiconductor-grade HSQ has been investigated as a negative resist in photolithography and electron-beam (e-beam) lithography.
-HSQ is commonly delivered in methyl isobutyl ketone (MIBK) and can be used to form 0.01–2 µm films on substrates/wafers.
+HSQ is commonly delivered in methyl isobutyl ketone (MIBK) and can be used to form 0.01–2 μm films on substrates/wafers.
 When exposed to electrons or extreme ultraviolet radiation (EUV), HSQ cross-links via hydrogen evolution concomitant with Si-O bond crosslinking.
+Recently, the possibility of crosslinking HSQ using ultrashort laser pulses through multiphoton absorption and its application to 3D printing of silica glass have been demonstrated.
 Sufficiently dosed and exposed regions form a low dielectric constant (low-k) Si rich oxide that is chemically resistant/insoluble towards developers, such as tetramethylammonium hydroxide (TMAH).
 Sub-10 nm patterning is achievable with HSQ.
 The nanoscale patterning capabilities and low-k of the Si rich oxide produced is potentially of broad scope of nano applications and devices.

 HSQ has been available as 1 and 6% (wt%) MIBK solutions from Dow Inc. (Formally Dow Corning), called XR-1541-001 and XR-1541-006, respectively.
 HSQ in MIBK has a short shelf life.
-Alternatively, Applied Quantum Materials Inc. (AQM) produces HSQ with a longer shelf life., AQM HSQ solutions are available in the United States from DisChem, Inc.
+Alternatively, Applied Quantum Materials Inc. (AQM) produces HSQ with a longer shelf life.
+HSQ solutions derived from AQM dry silone resin are available in the United States from DisChem, Inc in concentrations ranging from 1-20% in MIBK under the brand name H-SiQ.
+EM Resist Ltd (UK) also supplies HSQ worldwide both as powder and in solution in concentrations up to 32%.